-- As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils. - If a child has behavioural difficulties we will seek help from the behaviour support group or refer to CAMHS
+- As a school, we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils. - If a child has emotional, social or mental health difficulties, we may seek advice from the Hampshire Behavioural Services, Hampshire Educational Psychology Service or CAMHS.